Home Insurance During Renovation: What's Covered & When You Need Extra Protection

 What Your Standard Policy Actually Covers During a Renovation

-Your homeowners insurance was designed for a completed, occupied home — not a construction zone.
+Your homeowners insurance was designed for a completed, occupied home, not a construction zone.
 During a renovation, your policy may still provide some protection, but critical gaps open up the moment work begins.
-Understanding where your coverage holds and where it breaks down is the first step to protecting your investment.
+Renovations that add square footage, custom finishes, or expensive materials increase your home's replacement cost and may require higher dwelling limits to avoid underinsurance or claim disputes.
+If upgrades aren't reported and coverage is too low, insurers may deny part of a claim or treat the improvement as uninsured.

 What typically stays covered: